Visit Divriği

 What is the Nuri Demirağ aviation connection?

-Nuri Demirağ, a pioneer of Turkish aviation industry, was born in Divriği; the historic airfield he had built in his hometown was completed in 1941 and is known today as Divriği Hava Kampüsü.
-It is not a passenger airport with scheduled service — its meaning is aviation heritage, so verify current access and activity before visiting.
+Nuri Demirağ, a pioneer of Turkish aviation industry, was born in Divriği; the historic airfield he had built in his hometown was completed in 1941 and is today Nuri Demirağ Air Campus.
+It is an air campus open to sport and general aviation, used for club programmes and eligible private/general aviation flights.
+The site has its own responsible operator, with whom current conditions are confirmed before any visit or flight.

 Do providers speak English?